Michelle Quibell

-Michelle Quibell (born April 23, 1984 in Atlanta) is a professional squash player who represented The United States.
+Michelle Quibell (born April 23, 1984) is an American professional squash player.
 She was a four-year member of Yale's women's squash squad during a period of unprecedented success for the program.
 She reached a career-high world ranking of World No. 103 in March 2005.
 Quibell was the two-time NCAA Division 1 Champion.

 Quibell graduated in 2006 from Yale University with a degree in Environmental Studies and graduated in 2011 with a dual MBA / Master of Environmental Science degree from the University of Michigan.